 - Unlike other popular diets, the CICO diet has no food restrictions.
 On the contrary, avoiding specific foods while dieting can actually increase your desire for those foods (8).

 The CICO diet is only concerned with reducing the number of calories you consume.
 It doesn’t take the body’s nutritional needs into account.
-Does this pose any risk to the body?
+Does this pose any risk to the body of becoming nutrition-deficit?
 Scroll down to know in the next section.

 Risks Associated With The CICO Diet